ryantd42/NY-Legislative-Git/2023/S2355A-2023/bill.md

   ___________

- Introduced  by  Sen.  FELDER -- read twice and ordered printed, and when printed to be committed to the Committee on Judiciary
+ Introduced  by  Sen.  FELDER -- read twice and ordered printed, and when printed to be committed to the Committee on Judiciary  --  recommitted to the Committee on Judiciary in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the family court act, in relation to the hours of opera- tion  for  family  courts;  and  providing  for  the  repeal  of  such provisions upon expiration thereof
+ AN ACT to amend the family court act, in relation to enacting the "fami- ly court adjusted service time (FAST)  act";  and  providing  for  the repeal of such provisions upon expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
+Short title.
+This act shall be known and may  be  cited  as the "family court adjusted service time (FAST) act".
+  § 2.
 Subdivision (a) of section 161 of the family court act is amended to read as follows:
-  (a)  The days and hours the court is open shall be as provided by rule of court; PROVIDED, THAT THE CHIEF ADMINISTRATOR  OF  THE  COURTS  SHALL REQUIRE  THAT  THE COURT REMAIN OPEN UNTIL MIDNIGHT AT LEAST ONE NIGHT A WEEK IN AT LEAST TWO COUNTIES IN THE CITY OF NEW YORK, EFFECTIVE JANUARY FIRST, TWO THOUSAND TWENTY-FOUR, AND IN AT LEAST THREE COUNTIES IN  SUCH CITY,  EFFECTIVE  JANUARY  FIRST, TWO THOUSAND TWENTY-FIVE.
+  (a)  The days and hours the court is open shall be as provided by rule of court; PROVIDED, THAT THE CHIEF ADMINISTRATOR  OF  THE  COURTS  SHALL REQUIRE  THAT  THE COURT REMAIN OPEN UNTIL MIDNIGHT AT LEAST ONE NIGHT A WEEK IN AT LEAST TWO COUNTIES IN THE CITY OF NEW YORK, EFFECTIVE JANUARY FIRST, TWO THOUSAND TWENTY-FIVE, AND IN AT LEAST THREE COUNTIES IN  SUCH CITY,  EFFECTIVE  JANUARY  FIRST,  TWO THOUSAND TWENTY-SIX.
 WHEN A COURT REMAINS OPEN UNTIL MIDNIGHT ON A  DAY  AS  PROVIDED  HEREIN,  THE  CHIEF ADMINISTRATOR  SHALL DETERMINE THE CLASSES OF CASES THAT MAY BE HEARD IN SUCH COURT AFTER FIVE O'CLOCK P.M.
 AND SUCH  CLASSES  OF  CASES  MAY  BE